py-universe/django-rest-cli/README.md

 ## I Love this, how can I thank you Nyior?
-Just let your developer friends know about this repo :) If you star this repo too I won't complain xD
+Please let your developer friends know about this repo :) If you star this repo too I won't complain xD

 ## Licence